 Zucchini cheese.
 Seriously.
 Cheese made from zucchini.
 I kid you not!
-A couple days ago I happened to see this Instagram repost by Jessica Flanigan of AIP Lifestyle which purported to show non-dairy, nut-free, and soy-free “cheese” made from zucchini.
+A couple days ago I happened to see this Instagram repost which purported to show non-dairy, nut-free, and soy-free “cheese” made from zucchini.

 As I am progressing through this month of a paleo reset, I’m realizing that I feel a lot better when I don’t eat dairy.
 But as a proud “cheesehead,” it was breaking my Wisconsin-born heart to accept it.
 Then all of a sudden, Instagram gives me this beacon of hope in the darkness.
 I knew I had to find this Hayley person and get to the bottom of the “zucchini cheese” story.